umuhozas/Data-410-Final-Project/README.md

 array([0.25709581, 2.30327954, 1.64660648, 1.74019488, 1.91512056,
        0.74932409])

+Ridge regression puts a constraint on the coefficients.
+The penalty term (lambda) regularizes the coefficients such that if the coefficients take large values the optimization function is penalized.
+So, ridge regression shrinks the coefficients and it helps to reduce the model complexity and multi-collinearity.
+Lasso is similar to ridge regression cost function, but the only difference is instead of taking the square of the coefficients, magnitudes are taken into account.
+Lasso regression not only helps in reducing over-fitting but it can help us in feature selection

+Lasso performed better on both the 2019 dataset and 2020 dataset compared to Ridge. with the same value of alpha,

 ### Elastic Net
 ```Python
 model_net = ElasticNet(alpha = 0.2, l1_ratio = 0.5, fit_intercept = False)